How to Make Cycling More Comfortable: 5 Tips For a Smoother Ride

 For more information on ebike tires and other best practices to follow such as tire pressure and how to maintain them, check out this post: Ebike Tires Best Practices - Keep Your Wheels in Tip-Top Shape.

 5. Purchase Cycling Gloves and Shorts

-Another thing to consider when it comes to cycling comfort is the type of gloves and clothing you wear while riding.
+This one may seem obvious, but learning how to make cycling more comfortable also depends on how comfortable you feel in your gear.
+If you're uncomfortable before you even get on the bike, trust us, you're not going to feel more comfortable after you get on.
+This means that it's important to consider the type of gloves and clothing you wear while riding.
 One of the best things you can purchase for more comfortable riding are the appropriate shorts.
 Cycling shorts are designed to help minimize chafing, wick away moisture, and provide additional padding.

 Additionally, cycling gloves are frequently ignored by most riders but serve a variety of different purposes such as shock absorption, better grip on the handlebars, protection from the weather, and safety in the event of an accident.
 Check that your cycling gloves fit comfortably on your hand, being neither too tight or too loose.